sigmdel/domoticz_button/README.md

 The first three are found in all systems.
 Since I have groups in Domoticz, the `DS_MIXED` status is included.
 It indicates that some devices in a group are on while others are off.
 The other four statuses correspond to the automatic garage door closer and the garage door state mentioned above.
 The last three are possible values of a selector switch that is used to select a scheduling calendar in Domoticz.

-The string representations of all these status is in the `devicestatus[]` array of strings.
+The string representations of all these status are in the `devicestatus[]` array of strings.
 These are displayed on the third line of the OLED display.

 ### 5.3.
 List of Devices